DIYtranscriptomics/DIYtranscriptomics.github.io/_pages/register.md

 ---
-title: Registration
+title: Sign-up now!
-subtitle: Sign-up now!
+subtitle: Pre-register to take DIYtranscriptomics at PennVet.
 description: Pre-register to take DIYtranscriptomics at PennVet.
 ---